japawBlob/markdown-cv/index.md

 ### Employment

-`2024-present`
+`2025-present`
+Team leader Software engineer at Turbonext.ai
+- Led two engineering teams (4-person delivery -> 8-person infrastructure).
+- Responsibilities range from DevOps (Github actions), Telemetry (Prometheus, Grafana, OTEL), testing and validation
+- Collaborating with teams across Taiwan, India, USA; participated in onsite client meetings in China
+- Coordinating cross-team projects.

+`2024-2025`
+Software engineer at Turbonext.ai
+- Worked on implementing some data plane features to custom fork of vLLM
+- Led development of a demo that resulted in 6/6 positive meetings with potential investors and customers.

+`2023-2024`
-Full-time - Application engineer at STMicroelectronics
+Application engineer at STMicroelectronics
 - Microcontroller user support for large customers
+- Creating demo applications for StellarE microcontroller with the focus on high resolution timers
-- Creating demo applications: DC-DC convertor with StellarE
+- Creating demo applications: DC-DC converter with StellarE
-- Studied DFA (Data flow architecture) hardware accelerator and hosted knowleadge sharing session for the microcontroller team
+- Studied DFA (Data flow architecture) hardware accelerator and hosted knowledge sharing session for the microcontroller team
 - Schematic review

-`2023-2024`
-Part-time - Trainee at STMicroelectronics
-- Creating demo applications for StellarE microcontroller with the focus on high resolution timers

 ### Freelance

 `2021-2023`
-Full-time - Network Admin at RIXO.cz
+Network Admin at RIXO.cz
 - Managing Microsoft Azure, Salesforce Service Cloud
-- Scripting in python and PowerShell, deploying programs and policies on 200+ Windows devices
+- Scripting in python and PowerShell, deploying software and policies on 200+ Windows devices
 - User support for internal systems

-`2015-present`
-Part-time - Network Admin at Firma OKO
-- Family business
-- Repairing camera servers, device management, installation of camera systems

 ### Volunteering